Board:hp/pavilion m6 1035dx

 So far, there is a working driver to control transactions over the AUX channel.
 This is also used to read the EDID.
 There is also code to integrate this driver into linux, but it needs a lot more polishing before coming close to being upstreamable (see above).

-It is possible to run a replay of the VGA ROM in usermode, load the VGA ROM to memory, then load the radeon driver.
+The openatom repository also a contains usermode code which, when run on a GPU POSTed by coreboot, can turn on the backlight and train the DP link.
+It is possible to run the usermode init, load the VGA ROM to memory, then load the radeon driver.
 This produces a working display without running the VGA ROM at boot.
 The advantage of this approach is that the realmode code in the VGA BIOS is never run.

-The idea is to run the replay, then load a modified radeon driver.
+The idea is to run the usermode init code, then load a modified radeon driver.
 The radeon driver is hacked to replace individual atombios calls with native functions.
 For functions of interest, IO tracing is selectively enabled.
-The IO trace can then be compared to the trace left by the native function.
+The IO trace can then be compared (diff'ed) to the trace left by the native function.
 Thus it's possible to RE one table at a time.

-The integrated display is connected to a DP to LVDS converter, which is fed by the DisplayPort output of the APU.
-It seems the DP to LVDS chip is responsible for enabling the panel back-light.
-It is not yet known how this converter plays into enabling the backlight.
-There seems to be no need to poke the EC when enabling the display.
+The integrated display is connected to a RTD2132 DP to LVDS converter, which is fed by the DisplayPort output of the APU.
+This chip implements the "TRAVIS" external encoder interface.
+While generated by the APU, the BL_ON and BL_PWM signals are passed through the DP to LVDS chip.
+The RTD2132 will only pass on the backlight control signals after the DP link is trained and fed by a valid video signal.
+There is no need to poke the EC when enabling the display.

 The VGA output seems to be connected to a DP to VGA converter, which is linked via a 4-lane DisplayPort link to the APU.
 It is believed the DP to VGA converter is part of the FCH.

-The VGA ROM is an atombios which contains a realmode ATOM interpreter and atom command/data tables.
+The VGA ROM is an atombios which contains a realmode ATOM interpreter, atom command/data tables.
 Linux needs these tables to properly operate mode-switching and initializing the display controller.
 Linux does not run the realmode code.
 The ATOM tables can be dumped with AtomDis (TODO: add link to program).

 Old approach (deprecated)